mortium91/langchain-assistant/README.md

 # LangChain Assistant

-LangChain Assistant is a versatile chatbot that leverages state-of-the-art Language Models (currently GPT-3) to interact with users via Telegram, WhatsApp and Facebook Messenger.
+LangChain Assistant is a versatile chatbot that leverages state-of-the-art Language Models (currently GPT-3, GPT-3.5-Turbo and GPT-4) to interact with users via Telegram, WhatsApp and Facebook Messenger.
 The primary goal is to keep AI development open, fun, and accessible.
-LangChain Assistant can handle text messages, voice messages, and even generate images using OpenAI's DALL-E.
+LangChain Assistant can handle text messages, voice messages, put stuff in your calendar and even generate images using OpenAI's DALL-E.

 ## Features